Updated: 2 February 2021

 Initially, a business was eligible for JobKeeper Payments if:

-Under the most recent announcements, businesses will have to demonstrate turnover has declined by 30% (or 50% in the case of businesses with turnover of $1 billion or more) in the June and September quarters to qualify for JobKeeper payments in the December quarter and demonstrate a 30% (or 50% in the case of businesses with turnover of $1 billion or more) reduction in turnover in the December quarter to be eligible for JobKeeper payments in the March 2021 quarter.
+Businesses will have to demonstrate turnover has declined by 30% (or 50% in the case of businesses with turnover of $1 billion or more) in the December quarter to be eligible for JobKeeper payments in the March 2021 quarter.

 For an employee to be eligible for JobKeeper Payments they must: